cosmos/ibc/spec/ics-1-ics-standard/README.md

 ## Components

 An ICS consists of a header, synopsis, specification, history log, and copyright notice.
 All top-level sections are required.
+References should be included inline as links, or tabulated at the bottom of the section if necessary.

 ### Header